-- Access, collect, use, store, secure, transmit, retain and dispose of personal information inaccordance with our legal obligations, customer agreements, order forms and our internalCorporate Policies; - Only collect and use personal information for a specific, defined and documented legitimate business purpose that is recorded as the processing purpose for that personal information. - Never access, without prior authorization, any system or database containing PI, such ascustomer files, employee or personnel records; information about incentive programs; or email, text messages, instant messages, pager or voicemail messages of your coworkers; - Safeguard PI from loss, theft, damage or exposure to individuals who are not authorized; be careful not to improperly reveal PI on your mobile phone, in social media or with a coworker in public places (such as elevators, airports or restaurants, as well as open areas within Dun &Bradstreet, such as break rooms or restrooms); - Do not share an employee's personal information with other employees, including any information related to a medical condition, reasons for a leave of absence, or hospitalization ordoctor visits.
+- Access, collect, use, store, secure, transmit, retain and dispose of personal information in accordance with our legal obligations, customer agreements, order forms and our internal Privacy Policies; - Never access, without prior authorization, any system or database containing PI, such as customer files, employee or personnel records; information about incentive programs; or email, text messages, instant messages, pager or voicemail messages of your coworkers; - Safeguard PI from loss, theft, damage or exposure to individuals who are not authorized; be careful not to improperly reveal PI on your mobile phone, in social media or with a coworker in public places (such as elevators, airports or restaurants, as well as open areas within Dun & Bradstreet, such as break rooms or restrooms);

+- Do not share an employee's personal information with other employees, including any information related to a medical condition, reasons for a leave of absence, or hospitalization or doctor visits.
 Treat this information as confidential even if it has been disclosed to you personally by the employee.
-If you are a manager, do not share personal information that you learned about your employee in your role as manager; - Never use customer supplied information for anything other than the customer has agreed to or requested; and - Immediately report any incident involving a breach or potential breach of our data to our Chief Compliance Officer and Dun & Bradstreet Global Security at security@dnb.com.
+If you are a manager, do not share personal information that you learned about your employee in your role as manager; - Never use customer supplied information for anything other than the customer has agreed to or requested; and - Immediately report any incident involving a breach or potential breach of our data to our Chief Privacy Officer and Dun & Bradstreet Global Security at security@dnb.com.